Thoughts that made me feel insecure

 .

-Collaboration with others can lead to groundbreaking ideas and inspire fresh perspectives.
+Working with others can lead to some mind-blowing ideas and new ways of looking at things.

 .